 - if safe to do so, activate standard operating procedures/processes to protect key assets, data and critical systems

-- incidents of a confidential nature must only be shared/progressed with agreement and with authorised personnel (i.e. for student related incidents, these will be managed by Student Services and Engagement and will be escalated to the Director, Campus Planning and Development for Critical Incidents and/or where required)
+- incidents of a confidential nature must only be shared/progressed with agreement and with authorised personnel (i.e. for student related incidents, these will be managed by Student Services and Engagement and will be escalated to the Director, Facilities Management for Critical Incidents and/or where required)

 - if required, maintain communication with SafeUSC and/or emergency services